bueller/sigil_online/README.md

 docker-compose build && docker-compose up

 into the terminal.
-This will launch the daemon, which will be listening on some port (for me it is port 8000), and you should then be able to navigate to it on a browser (by typing, e.g., "localhost:8000" into the address bar).
+This will launch the daemon, which will be listening on port 8000, and you should then be able to navigate to it on a browser (by typing, e.g., "localhost:8000" into the address bar).
 The first player to join will be Red, the second player to join will be Blue.